dwsmart/TwitterScreenShot/README.md

 # TwitterScreenShot
-A Node CLI tool to make a screenshot of a tweet and create a link.
+A Node CLI tool to make a screenshot of a tweet or a Mastodon toot and create a link.
 A twitter embed can add extra weight in JavaScript in a page, this allows you to create a static image of a tweet from its URL, and a link to it, which is much lighter.

 The script creates a .png and a .webp of the image, and returns the html for them in an `<picture>` tag.

 There are downsides though, with this being a static image, the number of likes and retweets are not updated (unless you ran the script again!), and commenting / retweet links are not interactive.

+## Upgrading from 0.1.x
+If you are updating, there are a couple of new dependencies to support Mastodon, so you will need to run `npm install` again after downloading the files.

 ## Install